pointnetwork/pointnetwork-dashboard/ALPHA.md

 #### NOTE: You're sometimes going to get some error messages about missing commands.
 This is expected.
 Only report errors that stop the installation process from continuing.

 1. Install Docker if you don't have it already: https://docs.docker.com/desktop/windows/install/
    * It will ask you to reboot.
-Also, you need to accept the terms, and skip the tutorial.
+Also, you need to accept the terms, and skip the tutorial
+2. Install WSL2 by running in a terminal: `wsl --install`
-2. Open a PowerShell terminal (not PowerShell ISE, not PowerShell x86, just PowerShell)
+3. Open a PowerShell terminal (not PowerShell ISE, not PowerShell x86, just PowerShell)
-3. Run this in the PowerShell terminal: `Set-ExecutionPolicy RemoteSigned -Scope CurrentUser ; Invoke-WebRequest -Uri https://raw.githubusercontent.com/pointnetwork/pointnetwork-dashboard/main/install-windows.ps1 -OutFile ./install-windows.ps1; ./install-windows.ps1`
+4. Run this in the PowerShell terminal: `Set-ExecutionPolicy RemoteSigned -Scope CurrentUser ; Invoke-WebRequest -Uri https://raw.githubusercontent.com/pointnetwork/pointnetwork-dashboard/main/install-windows.ps1 -OutFile ./install-windows.ps1; ./install-windows.ps1`
    * No need to worry about the warning that will be shown, for more details see here: https://stackoverflow.com/questions/64511176/security-risks-of-set-executionpolicy-executionpolicy-remotesigned
-4. The script will ask you to restart your computer.
+5. The script will ask you to restart your computer.
-5. After restarting, if you didn't have WSL before, WSL will be configured
+6. After restarting, if you didn't have WSL before, WSL will be configured
    1. Wait until WSL finishes configuring Ubuntu
    1. Set up your credentials (username and password) in the WSL terminal that is already open
-6. Run again the script to open the Point Network Dashboard: `./install-windows.ps1`
+7. Run again the script to open the Point Network Dashboard: `./install-windows.ps1`
    * Sometimes it takes time for the browser to download.
 In that case, if the browser doesn't launch automatically, you can click the browser icon from time to time.
-7. Set up our Docker containers by running this command in a PowerShell terminal: `wsl docker-compose -f ~/.point/src/pointnetwork/docker-compose.yaml up -d`
+8. Set up our Docker containers by running this command in a PowerShell terminal: `wsl docker-compose -f ~/.point/src/pointnetwork/docker-compose.yaml up -d`
-8. If you ever wish to stop the containers, you can run `wsl docker-compose -f ~/.point/src/pointnetwork/docker-compose.yaml down -v`
+9. If you ever wish to stop the containers, you can run `wsl docker-compose -f ~/.point/src/pointnetwork/docker-compose.yaml down -v`
-9. Continue to "After Installation" section
+10. Continue to "After Installation" section

 ## After Installation